-Matthew Olson, dean of humanities and social science at Middlesex Community College, says there is a direct connection between the doctorate he earned in Leadership in Schooling and his current job.
+Matthew Olson, dean of social sciences, interdisciplinary studies and online education at Middlesex Community College (MCC), says there is a direct connection between the doctorate he earned in Leadership in Schooling at UML and his current job.

 Named to his current post in May 2011, Olson now oversees about one-third of Middlesex’s academic programs.
 He says the research and scholarship he did while working on his doctorate inform his thinking every day.

 “I have a really good framework for understanding new ideas,” Olson says.
 “My courses at UMass Lowell have been so useful to me in my career.”